hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/06b-BasicAPIs.md

 Note that if all you need is to store session-based data in a manner that is more powerful than cookies, you can use the `sessionStorage` object which works in exactly the same way as localStorage, but the lifetime is limited to a single browser session (lifetime of your tab/window).

-<strong>Also note that in addition to being more convenient and capable of storing more data than cookies, it has the advantage of <s[an style="color: red;">being scoped to a given browser tab (or similar execution context).</s[pan><strong>
+<strong>Also note that in addition to being more convenient and capable of storing more data than cookies, it has the advantage of <span style="color: red;">being scoped to a given browser tab (or similar execution context).</span><strong>

 <span style="color: red; font-weight: bold;">Cookies' security drawback</span>: if a user has two tabs open to the same site, they will share the same cookies.
 Which is to say that if you are storing information about a given operation using cookies in one tab, that information will leak to the other side — this can be confusing if the user is performing different tasks in each.